hanseaston/pandemic-produce-delivery-project/README.md

 ## Features

-- Shop page
+- Located in the greater Seattle area 🌴
-- Fully functional produce with more than 50 items
+- Fully functional produce delivery shop with more than 50 items avaiable
   - vegetables, fruit, protein, seafood, dairy
-- Signin, signup, and signout functionalities, including Google account
+- Signin, signup, and signout functionalities, including Google signin
-- Secure checkout and payment
+- Secure checkout and payment using Stripe services
 - Admin page that handles user orders as well as product management
 - Covid glimpse that displays useful current covid-19 information